coffee2code/expandable-dashboard-recent-comments/readme.txt

 == Frequently Asked Questions ==

-= How do I expand an excepted comment? =
+= How do I expand an excerpted comment? =

 When you hover over the comment, a line of action links will appear (typically "Approve", "Reply", "Edit", "Spam", and "Trash").
 If the comment has been automatically excerpted by WordPress, then a "Show more" link will appear.
 Click it to view the full comment.